 Begin with the simplest possible relationship.
 Suppose that the tip always equals 15% of the total bill.

 service = 0:.5:10; tip = 0.15*ones(size(service)); plot(service,tip) xlabel('Service') ylabel('Tip') ylim([0.05 0.25])

-This relationship does not take into account the quality of the service, so you need to add a new term to the equation.
-Because service is rated on a scale of 0 to 10, you might have the tip go linearly from 5% if the service is bad to 25% if the service is excellent.
+This relationship does not account for the quality of the service, so you must add a term to the equation.
+Since service is rated on a scale from 0 through 10, you the tip increase linearly from 5% if the service is bad to 25% if the service is excellent.
 Now the relation looks like the following plot:

 tip = (.20/10)*service+0.05; plot(service,tip) xlabel('Service') ylabel('Tip') ylim([0.05 0.25])

 The formula does what you want it to do, and is straight forward.
 However, you may want the tip to reflect the quality of the food as well.
 This extension of the problem is defined as follows.